 According to New Zealand Cancer Registry data, 2256 invasive melanomas were diagnosed in 2008, and at least 15% were reported as nodular melanoma.
 There were 371 deaths from all types of melanoma in 2008 (69% were male) and about half of these were nodular melanomas.

 What is nodular melanoma?

-In nodular melanoma, malignant melanoma cells proliferate downwards through the skin – this is known as vertical growth.
+In nodular melanoma, melanoma cells proliferate downwards through the skin – this is known as vertical growth.
 The lesion presents as a nodule (lump) that has been rapidly enlarging over the previous weeks to months.
-It can arise de novo in normal-appearing skin, or within an existing melanoma of other type.
+It can arise de novo in normal-appearing skin, or within an existing melanoma of another type.